poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Float**, Range: `0.0 - 1.0`

-Reduces shadowing on geometry that isn't actually occluded, instead of bias.
+Reduces shadowing on geometry that isn't actually occluded.
+Generally, you should use this instead of Depth bias.

 ## Random Jitter

 - `Type`: **Float**, Range: `0.0 - 1.0`

-Adds noise and animated jitter to the SSAO effect.
-This is only useful for very stylized looks.
+Adds a dithered jitter effect which can help mask lower sample counts.

 ## Use Normals

 - `Type`: **Float**, Range: `0.0 - 1.0`

-Samples from the main [Normal Map](/docs/color-and-normals/main.md#normal-map) when calculating the SSAO.
+0 uses vertex normals, 1 uses per-pixel normals when calculating the SSAO.

 ## Color and Masking